TetsuakiBaba/covid-19-google-community-mobility-comparision/README.md

 # COVID-19 Google Mobility Reports Comparision
+**<span style="color:white; background-color:red">Please keep in mind that Google does not recommend using this data to compare changes between countries because location accuracy and the understanding of categorized places varies from region to region.
+Sorted value does not have any meaning for country ranking and so on.
+Please do not use thie result for medical diagnostic, prognostic, or treatment purposes.  </span>**

 This repository automatically generates a graph listing the rate of increase and decrease for a given city or country from [COVID-19 Community Mobility Reports] (https://www.google.com/covid19/mobility/) provided by Google.
 Since the original data is provided as a PDF, we use data automatically extracted from [covid-mobility-data](https://github.com/kylemcdonald/covid-mobility-data) by Kyle Mcdonald.